Alluxio/alluxio/docs/Contributing-to-Tachyon.md

 [SMALLFIX] Fix formatting in Foo.java
 ~~~~~

--   For pull requests that fix documentation of Tachyon project website (e.g., the markdown files
+-   For pull requests that improve the documentation of Tachyon project website (e.g., modify the
-    in `docs` directory.
-This web page is generated from `docs/Contributing-to-Tachyon.md`), you
-    can prefix the titles of your pull requests with "[DOCFIX]", for example:
+    markdown files in `docs` directory), you can prefix the titles of your pull requests with "[DOCFIX]".
+    For example, to edit this web page which is generated from `docs/Contributing-to-Tachyon.md`, the title
+    can be:

 ~~~~~
-[DOCFIX] Improve documentation of using Tachyon with S3
+[DOCFIX] Improve documentation of how to contribute to Tachyon
 ~~~~~

 #### Testing